neowu/core-ng-project/README.md

 It's still working in progress, so all API is subjected to change. keep in mind

 ## TODO
+* website: i18n
 * provide ws interface to send queue message for dev and prod troubleshoot?
-* website: i18n
-* website: cms components
 * push action log to rabbitmq directly, index thru ES/Kibana
 * resilient retry and throttling
 * Cache pre warm, static or provide structure